“When is the best time to visit Alaska?”

 The rain shadow on the opposite side of the mountains means that the interior, on the other hand, tends to be hotter and more arid.
 I frequently saw temperatures above 80°F (27°C) in Fairbanks, with averages in the 60’s and 70’s (15°- 26°C) during the summer.
 Anchorage, on the other hand, tended to be more in the 50’s and 60’s (10° – 21°C) during the peak summer months.
 If you’re looking for the warmest month on average, go in July.

 Regardless of when you’re traveling to Alaska, make sure to bring lots of layers.
 The weather can change quickly and it’s good to be prepared to add or remove clothing as needed.
 Mornings and evenings can be cool, especially in the spring and fall, and snow can show up unexpectedly and dust the mountaintops overnight.
 It is especially prudent to be prepared for rain and cooler temperatures if you are traveling exclusively by cruise ship, as the port cities are soggier than their interior counterparts.
+Make sure to check out my Alaska packing list for more information!

 As you can see, there are a lot of considerations that go into deciding the best time to visit Alaska.
 It can be hard to weigh all of your options: do you want to see the northern lights, or would you prefer the warmest weather possible?
 Have you found tremendous discounts for early spring travel but are not sure you will be able to take that kayaking trip you read about online?
-There’s a lot to consider!

 The good news is that Alaska stuns in all seasons.
 Regardless of when you go, there are plenty of awe-inspiring sights, fun cultural events, and extraordinary experiences waiting for you.
 In a lot of ways, you can’t go wrong.